-Government and Politics is offered at A level and gives girls the opportunity to make sense of modern politics both in the United Kingdom and further afield.
-The AS year focuses on the political processes of the United Kingdom and comprises two units: ‘Governing the UK’ and ‘People and Politics’.
+Politics is offered at A level and gives students the opportunity to make sense of modern politics both in the United Kingdom and further afield.
+Following the new linear Edexcel syllabus, the first year of the course primarily focuses on the political processes of the United Kingdom and comprises two units: ‘UK government’ and ‘UK politics’.
 The purpose of the course is to build political awareness and to develop girls’ understanding of how the modern world functions, of the complex issues that confront politicians and of the difficult decisions they frequently have to make.
-An important feature of the Government and Politics course is that it is constantly being updated to stay in touch with live issues and live debates.
+An important feature of the politics course is that it is constantly being updated to stay in touch with live issues and live debates.

 In the second year of the course, we combine a topic focusing on the government of the USA with a parallel topic introducing core and non-core political ideologies.
 These two units enable the girls to deepen their understanding of the wider world, both in terms of abstract ideas and of the importance of the very distinctive political practices of the USA.
 This blend of topics naturally brings an important and intellectually stimulating comparative approach to the girls’ study of politics which will equip them well for a wide range of degree courses.
 Politics combines well with history and makes an important contribution to the History and Politics Society.
 Regular visits from local and national politicians are combined with visits to major political conferences and institutions, including the Houses of Parliament.